11/19/2024

 My Journey to Understand Black Hawk's Mission of Peace author Phillip B Gottfredson

-For over two decades, Phillip B Gottfredson has been the pioneering historian who delved into the Black Hawk War in Utah from the perspective of the Native Americans of Utah.
+For over two decades, Phillip B Gottfredson has been the pioneering historian who researched the Black Hawk War in Utah from the perspective of the Native Americans of Utah.
 His work has significantly contributed to our understanding and appreciation of Indigenous cultures.
 The State of Utah has recognized his outstanding efforts, and in 2008, the Utah Division of Indian Affairs awarded him the Indigenous Day Award for his exceptional contributions.

 HandGET THE BOOK (See reviews)